Background

 Participants

-MSc Janko Ljubičić (PhD Student, WP-Leader) and Dr Olivera Košanin (supervisor)
+MSc Janko Ljubičić (PhD Student, WP-Leader) and Prof. Olivera Košanin (supervisor)

 - Department of Soil Science, Faculty of Forestry, University of Belgrade